Bacon Wrapped Apricots

 - 2 tbs pure maple syrup

-- Bake until the bacon is beginning to crisp, 6-8 minutes per side.
+Bake until the bacon is beginning to crisp, 10 or so minutes per side.
+Oven's vary, so keep checking it.

 Make ahead strategy: The apricots can be assembled and frozen, unbaked, upt to 1 month in advance.
 Freeze them on a parchment lined baking sheet until firm, then transfer them to a resealable plastic bag.
 To cook, bake from frozen at 375 for 8-10 minutes per side; keep warm at 250.
 Brush with the maple syrup before serving.